Learning Torque Control for Quadrupedal Locomotion: Experimental Setup and Results

-Having presented the end-to-end learning framework, we now evaluate it with extensive experiments.
-We first introduce the experimental apparatus.
-Then, training results and real-world experiments are demonstrated.
-Finally, we provide an in-depth discussion on the advantages and the implementation routine of our learning torque control framework.
+Having presented the end-to-end learning torque control framework, we now evaluate it with various experiments.
+We first introduce the experimental apparatus and a baseline policy.
+Then, real-world experiments and comparisons are demonstrated.
+Finally, we provide an in-depth discussion on the learning torque control framework.